nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To appoint the management service provider in the central server, follow these steps.

-1. On the Navigation tabs, select Settings --> System Settings.
+1. In the Navigation tabs, select Settings --> System Settings.
 2. Locate the Management Services section and click Edit on the Service Provider Identifier field.
 3. In the window that opens, find the subsystem of an X-Road member to be appointed as the management service provider and check the subsystem checkbox and then click Select.